cb22/macbook12-spi-driver/README.md

 NOTE:
 -----
-The touchbar driver was recently refactored; if you're upgrading from the `appletb` driver, please see the [Upgrading](#upgrading) section; if you're running a kernel before 4.16 then please check out the [legacy](../../tree/touchbar-driver-monolithic) branch instead.
+The touchbar driver was refactored in late 2018; if you're upgrading from the `appletb` driver, please see the [Upgrading](#upgrading) section; if you're running a kernel before 4.16 then please check out the [legacy](../../tree/touchbar-driver-monolithic) branch instead.

 Using it:
 ---------